Gulf Coastal Plain: Geography

-The Gulf Coastal Plain also extends into southern Mexico and up to the northern west coast states of the US.

 United States section

 The Gulf Coastal Plain is a westward extension of the Atlantic Coastal Plain around the Gulf of Mexico.
 It is only the lower, seaward part of this region that deserves the name of plain, for there alone is the surface unbroken by hills or valleys.
 The inner part, initially a plain, has been maturely dissected into an elaborate complex of hills and valleys, usually of increasing altitude and relief as one passes inland.
 The Gulf Plain features not found in the Atlantic coastal plain are: